BlvckBytes/docs-component-markup/docs/tag_syntax.md

 ### Generative Loops

-In order to generate content based on a sequence of data-points, the intrinsic `*for-`-directive may be employed; it is a mere attribute that can be added to any existing tag, instantiating it once for each point of data.
-In order to assign the current item to an accessible variable, specify its name right after the hyphen of the directive, akin to [Let-Bindings](#let-bindings).
+In order to generate content based on a sequence of data-points, the intrinsic `*for-` structural attribute may be employed; it is a mere attribute that can be added to any existing tag, instantiating it once for each point of data.
+In order to assign the current item to an accessible variable, specify its name right after the hyphen of the structural attribute, akin to [Let-Bindings](#let-bindings).
 The value is **always** interpreted as an expression (square brackets must **not** be added explicitly).
 Once employed, the additional attribute `for-separator` becomes available, accepting an optional markup-value to be injected inbetween iterations.

 ```component-markup
 <gray>Online players: <red